Leeds City Council: Political composition

 The council is composed of 99 councillors, three for each of the city's electoral wards.

 One councillor for each ward – a third of all of the total councillors – is elected at every council election, which are held in three of every four years.
 Each councillor is also elected to serve a four-year term.
 This only differs following a boundary review, where all council seats must be re-elected.
 The most recent full council elections were in 1980, 2004 and 2018.
 The latter election saw all three ward council seats up for re-election, with each of the three successful candidates in each ward awarded a unique one, two or four-year term respectively with longer terms given to the candidates with the highest number of votes.

-Since the 2011 council election, the council has been run by a Labour majority administration.
 Between the 2004 and 2011 elections, the council's political composition meant no one party had a full majority and therefore there was no overall control.
 During this time, a coalition administration between the Conservatives and Liberal Democrats was formally agreed.
 Throughout the coalition, both parties' Group Leaders jointly shared the office of Leader of the council, each holding it for six months in turn.
 However, in 2010, the Labour Group regained control as a minority administration with the support of the two Green Party councillors.